MukulDhiman03/ReactJSInteviewPrep/README.md

 - useState() -> to manage states
 - useEffect() -> to manage side effects like api calls, subscriptions , timers ,mutations and more.

-**Whenever a state variable updates react re-render the component .It does it very fast.**
+**Whenever a state variable gets updated, react re-render the component .It does it very fast.**

 **React makes DOM operations very fast, this is where react is best than Angular and Vue**